minio/docs/source/installation/deployment-and-management.rst

 :guilabel:`Distributed`:

 Standalone Deployments
    A single MinIO server with a single storage volume or folder.
 Standalone deployments are best suited for evaluation and initial development of applications using MinIO for object storage, *or* for providing an S3 access layer to single storage volume.
-Standalone deployments do not provide access to the full set of MinIO's advanced S3 features and functionality.
+Standalone deployments do not provide access to the full set of MinIO's advanced S3 features and functionality - specifically those dependent on :ref:`Erasure Coding <minio-erasure-coding>`.

 Distributed Deployments
    One or more MinIO servers with *at least* four total storage volumes across all servers.
 Distributed deployments are best for production environments and workloads and support all of MinIO's core and advanced S3 features and functionality.

    MinIO recommends a baseline topology of 4 nodes with 4 drives each for production environments.

 .. _minio-installation-comparison: